 The training addressed though practical examples important topics related to institutional competences of HIDAACI to verify the private interests’ declarations of top executive officials, as well as the cases when a full audit of these declarations and an administrative investigation is required pursuant to the Albanian legislation.
-European best practices on the implementation of the audit, verification of conflict of interests and case studies of investigation of top executive officials were introduced by the Council of Europe expert, who was one of the authors of the Handbook previously prepared under Horizontal Facility, phase I on “The implementation of the Law no. 9049 on declaration and audit of assets, financial obligations of elected persons, and certain public officials".
+European best practices on the implementation of the audit, verification of conflict of interests and case studies of investigation of top executive officials were introduced by the Council of Europe expert Idlir Peci, who is also one of the authors of the Handbook previously prepared by the Action “The implementation of the Law no. 9049 on declaration and audit of assets, financial obligations of elected persons, and certain public officials".

-The General Inspector of HIDAACI re-emphasized the commitment of the institution to fulfill GRECO’s recommendations in its Fifth Evaluation Report in relation to ensuring effective functioning of the electronic system of assets declarations and improving its capacities on efficient verification of the private interests’ declarations.
-Furthermore, the General Inspector acknowledged the permanent assistance provided by the Action in view of improving the legal and policy framework on electronic system and conflict of interest and enhancing the institutional performance as an oversight mechanism to prevent and fight corruption.
+The General Inspector of HIDAACI, Evgjeni Bashari, re-affirmed the commitment of the institution to fulfill GRECO’s recommendations in its Fifth Evaluation Report in relation to ensuring effective functioning of the electronic system of assets declarations and improving its capacities on efficient verification of the private interests’ declarations.
+Furthermore, Bashari acknowledged the permanent assistance provided by the action in view of improving the legal and policy framework on electronic system and conflict of interest and enhancing the institutional performance as an oversight mechanism to prevent and fight corruption.

 The Action against Economic Crime in Albania is part of the “Horizontal Facility for the Western Balkans and Turkey II”, a joint programme of the European Union and Council of Europe, which aims at assisting beneficiaries in the Western Balkans region and Turkey to comply with the Council of Europe standards and European Union acquis in the framework of the enlargement process.